triforce/shhchat/README.md

 <h3>Setting up SSL</h3>

 shhchat supports SSL that requires a certificate and private key for both client and server.

-Have a look at http://dst.lbl.gov/~boverhof/openssl_certs.html for a simple guide.
+There is now a script in the certs directory that will automatically generate the client and server certificates/keys for a basic setup.

 <h3>How to use</h3>